 Personally, I think more people are in lust than they are in love.
 Lust is cool; it’s, in my opinion, all about the hot bodies, the physical attraction, not really caring about the person’s personality.
 It’s basically like leasing a car; you like it, but you’re not in love with it enough to make a life-time commitment to it.
 People need to figure out which they want and stop kidding around because I am definitely one of those people who sits around laughing at the ‘It’ couple that suddenly falls apart for no apparent reason other than things got old, predictable, looks faded or someone hotter came along.
 If they’d admitted to themselves that it was all about lust, then hey, no sweat and tears at the end of the day!

 So, on Valentine’s Day I won’t be doing anything.
 These days, I don’t date.
 I haven’t dated since losing weight.
 I tested the waters once last year and found that guys hadn’t changed and that I didn’t have the patience or time to devote playing the game so I’ve removed myself from the scene for an undetermined period of time.
 Do I want a romantic relationship?
 Well, yes … at some point with the right person.
 As Dolly Parton once sang, “I refuse to settle for something less than great; and if it takes a lifetime, then that’s how long I’ll wait.
 ‘Cause all I want is everything, is that too much to ask?
 Want romance, love and passion – a magic that will last!”
 Hey, I’m 25 … I’ve accomplished more than I expected to at this point in life.
 I can wait another couple of years or decades for the right person to come along.
 Us single people need to rise on days like this.
 We easily get depressed and mope around with the ‘woe is me’ stories of heartbreak and tears.
 Well, get over it.
 Being single has it’s perks!
 You can be selfish and only be concerned with your needs; you guy buy yourself gifts because you’re not wasting money on some lame, undeserving loser; and let’s just say should any needs arise, you can take care of them yourself or recruit some help and don’t have to worry about cheating on your end.
 So, happy Valentine’s Day!
 Err…. not.
+If you want to dive deeper into your suspicions, you need to try a reverse cell phone lookup service to put this situation to rest.

 Follow me on Twitter @decaptain